DoyeDesigns/News-homepage/README.md

 # Password generator
 This is an application built using html css grid and javascript concepts such as functions.

-It is a highly responsive website for a prposed news agency
+It is a highly responsive website for a proposed news agency

 ## App features